 Jan van Eyckplein

-Tip: order a takeaway pasta (from Bocca) and sit at the water’s edge.
+Tip from a local: order a takeaway pasta (from Bocca) and sit at the water’s edge.

 Churches & Museums